• BLOG

 3) Choose the Apple TV device to which you will mirror your iPad screen.

 That's it!
-You should be able to see on your projector screen whatever you do on your iPad screen.
+You should be able to see everything you do on your iPad screen on your projector screen.

 5) After I teach a lesson, I can export the entire document with my handwriting into another pdf and upload it onto my website.